Ruebennase/EventStoreML/README.md

 ## Type Evolution

+EventStoreML has one built-in event type for declaring a type: `TypeDeclared`.
+An event of `TypeDeclared` must have at least:
+  - `name`: the name of the type to introduce
+  - `schema`: JSON Schema (subset) for that type

+When such an event appears, the parser adds that type to its registry.

-If TypeDeclared is deemed insufficient for the desired approach it can be used to declare another type-declaring event type.
+If `TypeDeclared` is deemed insufficient for the desired approach it can be used to declare another type-declaring event type.

+If you declare a new type whose schema itself requires both `name` and `schema`, the parser treats that type as a declarer too when an event of that type later appears.
+- That way, a declarer can declare another declarer, and so on.
+- Types that don’t require both `name` and `schema` are just normal data types.
+Types with both but not used as event types are just normal data types, too.

 ```json
 {"type": "TypeDeclared",